Yes, but what time is it?

 |Winter solstice||16 January||21 December|

 Spring on Pluto is very short: the longest day happens a whole “month” early.
 Winter is very short too: the shortest day happens a “month” late.
 Summer and autumn are therefore extra long, to make up.
-This is because Pluto is closest to the Sun at the time of its Spring equinox (on its “23 March”, actually) and it is going much faster in its orbit, so it gets to the “solstice” point that much sooner.
+This is because Pluto is closest to the Sun at the time of its Spring equinox (on its “23 March”, actually) and it is going much faster in its orbit, so it gets to the “solstice” point in the orbit that much sooner.
 On the way to and from the autumn equinox, Pluto is far from the Sun and orbiting much more slowly.
 There is an excellent picture at the Planetary Society’s web site, which explains it better than any words can.
 I used it repeatedly when my program was giving me results I did not believe.
 The program was always right, but Pluto is indeed hard to believe sometimes!

 As for how accurate a sundial is, here are the numbers.
 Remember that the dates are Pluto “dates” and the hours are Pluto “hours”.